Last updated: January 27, 2023

 This greatly improves the readability of data, markup, and code in HTTP messages by displaying them with standardized indentation and line breaks.
 In editable messages, such as in Burp Repeater, supported text formats will be dynamically prettified as you type wherever possible.
 Otherwise, the text will be prettified when you send the request.

-If you would prefer not to use pretty printing by default, you can disable this setting under "User options" > "Display" > "HTTP Message Display".
+If you would prefer not to use pretty printing by default, you can disable this setting under Settings > UI > Message editor > HTTP message display.

 By default, non-printing characters in HTTP requests and responses are hidden.
-However, you can use the "\n" button at the bottom of the editor to toggle whether these characters are rendered as small "lozenges".
-This is supported for any bytes with a hexadecimal value lower than 20, which includes tabs, line feeds, carriage returns, and null bytes.
+However, you can use the \n button to toggle whether these characters are rendered as small "lozenges" within the message.
+This is supported for any bytes with a hexadecimal code point lower than 20, which includes tabs, line feeds, carriage returns, and null bytes.
 Characters with code points from 7F to FF are also supported.

 This feature is beneficial for many use cases, for example:

 - Spotting subtle differences between byte values in responses

 - Studying line endings to identify potential HTTP header injection vulnerabilities